balthisar/tidy/README.md

       inhibit this.
   - Revamped Preferences dialogs in order to support all of the new features.

-- New Features Balthisar Tidy for Work
+- New Features _Balthisar Tidy for Work_
   - Editor color themes give you full control over the colors used for syntax highlighting and the source code display.
   - AppleScript love
-     - Balthisar Tidy for Work:
+     - _Balthisar Tidy for Work_:
-       - Provide a new developer "identifierOfVisiblePrefsWindowPanel" property.
+       - Provide a new developer `identifierOfVisiblePrefsWindowPanel` property.
-       - Provide a new developer "titleOfVisiblePrefsWindowPanel" property.
+       - Provide a new developer `titleOfVisiblePrefsWindowPanel` property.
-       - Provide a new developer "documentWindowIsInScreenshotMode" property.
+       - Provide a new developer `documentWindowIsInScreenshotMode` property.
-     - Balthisar Tidy Service Helper:
+     - _Balthisar Tidy Service Helper_:
-       - New "sourceText" property.
+       - New `sourceText` property.
-       - New "tidyText" property.
+       - New `tidyText` property.
-       - New "tidyBodyText" property.
+       - New `tidyBodyText` property.
   - Bundle a disk image in the application bundle with useful AppleScripts.
-  - Can export RTF of the colored, Tidy'd text
+  - Can export RTF of the colored, Tidy’d text

 - Visible Changes
   - About… window changes
     - Link to HTACG Tidy to report Tidy proper issues.
     - Links to App Store rating/reviews for our generous, lovely users to use.
     - Proper credit with links given to major component developers.
-    - libtidy version displayed in About…
+    - **libtidy** version displayed in About…
   - Cleaned up some residual garbage that was shown on the application icon at certain sizes.
   - Update the Help book with updates for the new features.

 - Invisible Changes
-  - If using a custom dylib Balthisar Tidy will pick up new Tidy options automatically.
+  - If using a custom dylib _Balthisar Tidy_ will pick up new Tidy options automatically.
-  - libtidy version checking -- minimum 5.1.19
+  - `libtidy` version checking -- minimum 5.1.24

 - Bug Fixes
-  - `tidy-mark` once again properly displays Balthisar Tidy.
+  - `tidy-mark` once again properly displays “Balthisar Tidy”.
   - Fixed the poor behavior of show/hide Tidy descriptions in options lists.
   - Make sorting Tidy messages by location not use the string value, but number value.

 - Changes developers will notice
-  - JSDTidyFramework uses instances of JSDTidyMessage now instead of
-  - NSDictionary entries in the errorArray.
+  - **JSDTidyFramework** uses instances of `JSDTidyMessage` now instead of `NSDictionary` entries in the `errorArray`.
 This provides lazy property values when needed, but also allows implementation of a custom comparator for location.
-  - TidyDocument has improved MVC architecture and reduced component interdependence.
+  - `TidyDocument` has improved MVC architecture and reduced component interdependence.
   - Messages have been moved out of the document window controller into a new feedback view controller.
 This will allow us to add cool, new stuff.